MoRA: Mobility as the Backbone for Geospatial Representation Learning at Scale: Experiments

 \subsection{Ablation and Sensitivity Study}

+\paragraph{Ablation study on anchoring modality.} We frame mobility as the backbone for aligning other modalities and justify this design theoretically.
+Here, we empirically evaluate its unique advantages over other anchoring choices.
+As shown in Figure~\ref{fig:ablation_and_sensitivity}(a), mobility-as-backbone significantly outperforms alternative anchor modalities across both task types, achieving an average of 16.8\% gain over the second-best (the demo-anchored structure), validating its superiority.

-\paragraph{Module-wise ablation study.} Figure~\ref{fig:ablation_and_sensitivity}(a) shows the performance of multiple model variants on downstream tasks for ablation analysis.
-First, the CLIP-based multimodal alignment module enriches the model by incorporating complementary information from various modalities.
-The columns labeled \textbf{w/o CLIP} indicate that removing this module leads to an average performance drop of ~5\% on human-related tasks.
-More notably, performance on natural-related tasks drops sharply from 85\% to 63\%, indicating that while mobility data is highly informative, it primarily captures human-centric patterns.
-In contrast, multimodal inputs—such as remote sensing imagery—provide richer representations of natural features.
-These results show that integrating diverse modalities leads to a more comprehensive and general-purpose regional representation.
-Second, mobility forms the backbone of \textbf{MobCLIP}, and graph information is integrated at two distinct stages.
-We evaluate each stage by removing them individually.
-When the graph encoder is removed, we replace it with a simple MLP.
-As shown by \textbf{w/o Mob Graph Encoder}, the performance drop is most pronounced on human-related tasks, suggesting the GCN effectively captures human-centric patterns via relational structure.
-Replacing LINE initialization with random values (\textbf{w/o LINE Initialization}) has the smallest impact across task types.
-This suggests LINE is less effective than GCN in capturing informative structure.
-However, a consistent 1–2\% drop across tasks indicates that LINE still provides complementary value.
+\paragraph{Module-wise ablation study.} Figure~\ref{fig:ablation_and_sensitivity}(b) shows the performance of multiple model variants on downstream tasks.
+The columns labeled \textbf{w/o CLIP} indicate that removing the CLIP-based alignment module and leaving only the mobility modality leads to an average performance drop of 6.5\%.
+Second, mobility forms the backbone of \textbf{MoRA}, with graph information injected at two stages.
+We assess each by ablating them separately.
+Removing the graph encoder and substituting a simple MLP (w/o Mob Graph Encoder) causes the largest drop, indicating the GCN captures non-local patterns via relational structure.
+Replacing LINE initialization with random values (\textbf{w/o LINE Initialization}) has a smaller impact, suggesting that the graph structure is more informative than pre-encoded embeddings.
+However, a consistent 1–2\% decline shows that LINE still provides complementary value.
+We also perform an ablation on each modality to evaluate their contributions (Appendix \ref{ap:modality ablation}).
+We further replace the mobility graph with a simple neighborhood graph in which edges connect only directly adjacent cells \textbf{(MoRA(neighborhood graph))}.
+This leads to a 12.2\% drop in average performance, highlighting the mobility graph’s ability to capture long-range spatial correlations, i.e., "functional adjacency", that are absent in graphs based solely on direct neighborhood adjacency.